microsoft/fluentui/packages/office-ui-fabric-react/src/components/SwatchColorPicker/docs/SwatchColorPickerDos.md

-- Do use SwatchColorPicker when there are multiple finite choices that can be grouped and/or collapsed under one title.
+- Use SwatchColorPicker when there are multiple finite choices that can be grouped and/or collapsed under one title.